Maaz0506/Sports-Fan-Web/README.md

 ## Contributing

 Feel free to contribute to this project by creating issues or submitting pull requests.
 Your contributions are highly appreciated!

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.